 What is PAMM Trading? – The Fundamentals

 A PAMM account is a type of trading account in which there are typically three parties.
-These are:

-- a fund manager or trading manager.
+An investor, a broker, and a fund or trading manager.

 With a PAMM account, the investor engages through the broker to set up a trading agreement with a money manager to trade on their behalf.